ljw1004/csharpspec/csharp/classes.md

 An event declaration that includes both the `abstract` and `override` modifiers specifies that the event is abstract and overrides a base event.
 The accessors of such an event are also abstract.

-Abstract event declarations are only permitted in abstract classes (§10.1.1.1).
+Abstract event declarations are only permitted in abstract classes ([Abstract classes](classes.md#abstract-classes)).

 The accessors of an inherited virtual event can be overridden in a derived class by including an event declaration that specifies an `override` modifier.
 This is known as an ***overriding event declaration***.
 An overriding event declaration does not declare a new event.
 Instead, it simply specializes the implementations of the accessors of an existing virtual event.